OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Lowa Renegade Gtx Mid hiking boots are a great option for people with flat feet who do a lot of day hikes on moderate terrain.
 They support loads of up to 25 pounds, so you can count on them to hold up when you’re carrying a backpack.

-Although these boots are quite pricy, they hold up well and kept my flat feet comfortable during some long day hikes.
+Although these boots are quite pricy, they hold up well and keep my flat feet comfortable during some long day hikes.

 PROS

-• Great waterproofing keeps feet dry even when walking through streams
+• Reliable waterproofing keeps feet dry even when walking through streams

-• Great ankle support and ankle protection prevents injury or rolled ankles
+• Great ankle support and ankle protection prevent injury or rolled ankles

 CONS